How do we calculate the actual performance of Finax portfolios?

 To calculate the actual performance of the standard portfolio, we proceed as follows:

-- The calculation of the amount of fees takes place every day, including weekends.
-At the end of the month, the daily amounts are added up and deducted from the cash held.
+• The calculation of the amount of fees takes place every day, including weekends.
+At the end of the month, the daily amounts are added up and deducted from the retained cash.

-- Each investment day, we also track the deviation of the weights of each ETF.
-If the deviation exceeds the permitted limit, the account is rebalanced.
+• We also track the deviation of the weights of the individual ETFs on every investment day.
+If the deviation exceeds the permitted limit, the account will be rebalanced.
 This blog will reveal more about the method and beneficial impact of rebalancing.

 Comparison with Modeled Performance